BSU-Spatial-Data-in-R/assignment-3/README.md

 # assignment-3
 This is the third assignment of the semester for HES 505.

-The third part of the course was designed to help you tie together the syntax you've learned so far to be able to conduct different kinds of spatial analyses.
-The ability to move from reading and manipulating your data towards a statistical analysis that is both geographically correct and statistically robust will we require you to integrate a variety of the techniques you've learned for manipulating tabular, `sf`, and raster objects.
-This assignment asks you to demonstrate those skills in a variety of ways.
-By the end of this assignment you should be able to:

-* Combine tabular, `sf`, and raster datasets using joins and extractions

-* Generate kernel density estimates and estimate spatial autocorrelation

-* Conduct a series of 'suitability' analyses using weighted and statistical overlays

-* Evaluate the quality of your models using confusion matrices and statistical tests
+The last few lectures have focused on coordinates and gemoetries.
+In this assignment, we'll ude the different functions for accessing and transforming the crs of different spatial objects.
+We'll also use a little of the tidyverse to subset the data and access some of the geometry information for one of the observations in our dataset.
+You'll need to use both the lectures and the recorded examples (or check out the   tidyverse   tutorials linked in the lectures).

 ## Instructions